andrew-irods/How-To/Eclipse-attach-to-icommand-remote.md

 Java(TM) SE Runtime Environment (build 9.0.4+11)
 Java HotSpot(TM) 64-Bit Server VM (build 9.0.4+11, mixed mode)
 ~~~

+This document assumes sufficient familiarity with Eclipse so that long winded descriptions with screen-shots showing where menus are and how to invoke them are not included.
+To find a specific option or menu, examine the referenced How-To's listed above (they are long winded with screen-shots).

 ### Create an Eclipse Executable Project ###